O3Oyh/O3Oyh/README.md

 - Visual Desgin!
   ## Facts about myself
 - I like rhythm games
-- and rpg horror games
+- and rpgmaker horror games

 <!--
 **O3Oyh/O3Oyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.